North Korea calls latest UN sanctions 'an act of war'

 November missile test

-Last month, North Korea said it successfully tested a new type of intercontinental ballistic missile, which was topped with a "super-large heavy warhead" and capable of striking the US mainland.
+Last month, North Korea said it successfully tested a new type of ICBM, which it claimed was topped with a "super-large heavy warhead" and capable of striking the US mainland.

 The Hwasong-15 missile reached the highest altitude ever recorded by a North Korean missile.